-The Board of Education of Independent School District #787 has adopted the following policies.
-They are available to the public for review by contacting the Office of the Superintendent: #515-Pupil Records; #503-Student Attendance; #502-School Lockers; #506-Student Discipline/Code of Conduct/Pupil Fair Dismissal Act; #102-Equal Opportunity/Nondiscrimination; #419-Tobacco-Free Environment; #5-1-School Weapons Prohibition; #509-Open Enrollment/PSEO; #531-Pledge of Allegiance; #526-Hazing Prohibition weryille Public School
+The Board of Education of Independent School District #787 has adopted several policies that guide our practice.
+They are available to the public for review by contacting the Office of the Superintendent.
+Among the most referred to policies are; #515-Pupil Records; #503-Student Attendance; #502-School Lockers; #506-Student Discipline/Code of Conduct/Pupil Fair Dismissal Act; #102-Equal Opportunity/Nondiscrimination; #419-Tobacco-Free Environment; #501-School Weapons Prohibition; #509-Open Enrollment/PSEO; #531-Pledge of Allegiance: #526-Hazing Prohibition